Jadid Khan Pathan

-Jadid Khan Pathan (born 6 January 1989) is a Pakistani professional footballer, who plays for Sui Southern Gas as a midfielder.
-He has also played for Pakistan.

-He earned his first international cap during the 2008 SAFF Cup against the Maldives.
+Jadid Khan Pathan (born 6 January 1989) is a Pakistani footballer who plays as a midfielder for Pakistan Premier League club Afghan Chaman, which he captains.
+He has also played for Pakistan at international level, earning his first international cap during the 2008 SAFF Cup against the Maldives.
+Khan won the Pakistan Premier League Golden Boot in the 2011–12 season, after finishing as top-scorer.

 Early life

-Khan was born in Chaman, Balochistan.
+Khan was born in Chaman, in the Balochistan province of Pakistan.
 He spent majority of his career playing for his hometown club Afghan Chaman, where he was the team captain from 2008 to 2011.